minhthoai190892/laravel/project/README.md

     ```
 3) Update <a href='resources\views\admin\dashboard.blade.php'>dashboard.blade.php</a> file :-
    Now we will update the dashboard file to show the error message in case the module is restricted for the sub admin
+# Basic Admin Panel for All Laravel Websites